bhogi7589/bs4-helper/README.md

 # BS4 Helper v1.0.2

-Added Shrinking Progress Bars and Timer Bars.
+Added Scroll Indicators, Shrinking Progress Bars and Timer Bars.

 Way to use: